Detroit - Things to Do in Detroit in August

 4.8 64 reviews from $105

-2-3 hours Expensive Late afternoon, when the sun casts long shadows that show building details
+2-3 hours Expensive Late afternoon, when the sun casts long shadows and illuminates the building facades

 Detroit's Hidden History Guided Walking Tour